-"When one tugs at a single thing in nature, he finds it attached to the rest of the world." - John Muir
+"When one tugs at a single thing in nature, he finds it attached to the rest of the world."

+- John Muir

-The flowstone structure next to the stairs has been named the painted waterfall.
-3 different colors can primarily be seen here due to the presence of different minerals.
+The flowstone structure next to the stairs has been named the Painted Waterfall.
+Three different colors can primarily be seen here due to the presence of different minerals.
 The mineral calcite is white; iron oxide gives us red, orange, and browns; and manganese gives us hues of black, blue, purple, and gray.
-This is why we call this beautiful formation the Painted Waterfall because it looks like it's painted with color.
+It is for this abundance of minerals that the Painted Waterfall gets its name.

-The painted waterfall hides the North blockade or collapse, the bottom of our second in-cave sinkhole.
-This shows proof of how long ago that collapse happened and that it is really strong now or you would see cracking along the flowstone.
+The Painted Waterfall hides the North collapse, the bottom of our second in-cave sinkhole.
+This shows proof of how long ago that collapse happened, as you would be seeing large cracks forming in the formations otherwise.

-The food chain in our cave is very short.
-There are 3 native species in our cave.
-The first are insects called springtails.
-The springtails have been primarily observed at the pools, which are rarely if ever, disturbed.
+The food chain in our cave is very short: there are three native species in our cave.
+The first are hexapods called Springtails.
+The springtails have been primarily observed at the pools, which are rarely, if ever, disturbed.
 These springtails eat the bacteria in our water.
 We have two main types of bacteria.
-One is Leptothrix, which prefers manganese.
-And the other is Gallionella, which loves iron.
-They oxidize the minerals, changing them, which results in the colors we see in our cave.
+One is Leptothrix, which prefers manganese, and the other is Gallionella, which loves iron.
+They oxidize the minerals, resulting in the colors that we see throughout the cave.

 Slightly above the pool of water is a formation that looks like burnt broccoli.
 This is cave coral and is a very common cave formation.
-It comes in many sizes, shapes, and colors, but is most often found in small, knobby clusters resembling popcorn and is sometimes referred to as "cave popcorn".
-Cave coral, this dark and bumpy calcite formation reflects a former water level of this pool.
+It comes in many sizes, shapes, and colors, but is most often found in small, knobby clusters resembling popcorn and is sometimes referred to as "cave popcorn."
+Cave corals tend to form underwater, indicating to us that this pool used to be much deeper.

 Several domes can be observed throughout the cave, the largest of these is above us.
-It's more than 5 feet deep and, if you look down into the water, you'll see a beautiful reflection of this dome above.
+It goes 4ft into the ceiling and, if you look down into the water, you'll see a beautiful reflection of this dome above, creating an optical illusion of the water's depth.
 This dome has several possible explanations.
 Perhaps sulfuric acid is responsible for domes forming, or perhaps cracks in the limestone were arranged in such a way as to allow for rapid dissolution, or perhaps the dome resulted because a smaller cave above the main cavern connected to it as the rock between the two caves dissolved.

 Tubular stalactites, or soda straws, are on the ceiling directly over the painted waterfall.
 These fragile stalactites are hollow in the middle from rings of calcite deposited by water droplets.
 The water streams down the inside of a soda straw and leaves the calcite deposit on the bottom.
 Conical stalactites, or icicles, form when the hole in the middle of a soda straw gets plugged and water flows on the outside, causing them to thicken.